 CDC estimates that nearly 20 million new STIs occur every year in the USA, half of those among young people aged 15–24.

 The total estimated direct cost of STIs annually in the U.S. about $16 billion.

 Why should I worry about Chlamydia?

 Chlamydia has the potential to cause permanent damage to a women’s reproductive health.
-It can cause damage to fallopian tubes, increase the risk for ectopic pregnancy, and even infertility.
-If a women is pregnant, and catches a Chlamydia infection, there are higher chances of having a low birth weight or a preterm baby.
+It can cause damage to fallopian tubes, increase the risk of ectopic pregnancy, and even infertility.
+If a woman is pregnant and catches a Chlamydia infection, there are higher chances of having a low birth weight or a preterm baby.
 Not only this, but Chlamydia can also be transmitted to the newborn through the birth canal.
 This results in neonatal complications like pneumonia and eye damage.